Samsung Galaxy Duos: Samsung "Dual SIM Always on" feature

-In their marketing materials, Samsung uses the term "Dual SIM Always on” to describe the Duos phones, although technically the term is misleading since it does not mean quite what it says – both SIM cards are not always on.
-All phones with this feature are regular Dual SIM Stand-by (DSS) phones with 1 transceiver (radio) – 2nd SIM is always disconnected when a call is in progress on SIM 1 and vice versa.
+In their marketing materials, Samsung uses the term "Dual SIM Always On” to describe the Duos phones, although both SIM cards are not always on.
+All phones with this feature are regular, Dual SIM Stand-by (DSS) phones, with 1 transceiver (radio).
+The second SIM is always disconnected when a call is in progress on SIM 1 and vice versa.

 The manual for such phone's states: “Your device supports dual standby with two different networks.
 You cannot make or answer calls on both networks at the same time.”

-These Android phones have a menu option “Dual SIM Always on” which when activated activates call forwarding on the carrier's network.
+Samsung Galaxy Duos have a menu option entitled “Dual SIM Always On” which when activated, activates call forwarding on the carrier's network.
 This can be done manually on any phone, regardless of manufacturer, e.g., enable call forwarding to SIM 2 when SIM 1 is connected.
 Call Forwarding must be provided by the carrier, often for a fee, subscriber will also be charged for call forwarding on a minute-by-minute basis, this depends on the subscription agreement.

-“Dual SIM Always on” might sound like it is enabling the dual SIM capability of the phone.
+“Dual SIM Always On” might sound like it is enabling the dual SIM capability of the phone.
 However, that control is elsewhere.
 Each SIM card in a Samsung dual SIM phone can be set to on or off independently in the top section of the SIM card Manager menu.
 When both are set to ON, then both can connect incoming calls, but only one at a time.
 If SIM 2 is in use, a caller to SIM 2 will be redirected by the carrier network as though the phone were off or out of range.
 E.g., to voicemail.
-This is the default behavior, and it is what happens if “Dual SIM Always on” is set to "Offline".
+This is the default behaviour, and it is what happens if “Dual SIM Always On” is set to "Offline".

-Setting “Dual SIM Always on” allows a call on one SIM to interrupt a call on the other SIM.
+Setting “Dual SIM Always On” allows a call on one SIM to interrupt a call on the other SIM.